 Seo Yoonjung (Associate Professor, Myongji University)

-This online lecture is made possible through funding from Getty's Connecting Art Histories Program
+This online lecture was made possible through funding from Getty through its Connecting Art Histories Initiative.

 2023